 4. Tapo 2K Pan/Tilt Security Camera

-This camera offers a crisp 2K video feed and pan/tilt functionality, making it suitable for watching pets in wide or multi-level rooms.
-The motion and sound detection features provide instant notifications, while two-way audio lets you interact with your dog.
-Night vision helps you check in after dark, and device sharing is possible for multiple caregivers.
+Offering crisp 2K video and pan/tilt features, this camera is well-suited for watching pets in larger or multi-level rooms.
+Motion and sound detection provide instant notifications, and two-way audio lets you interact with your dog.
+Night vision makes it easy to check in after dark, and multiple caregivers can share access.

 What We Like: